Third-Party Breach Response: 6 Immediate Actions to Take

 • Has the vendor amended existing controls or implemented new controls to resolve and mitigate the impact of the breach?
 (Identified and already implemented; identified and in process of implementation; not identified and/or not able to be implemented)

-• If controls are unable to be implemented, then what compensating controls or workaround methods are being implemented?
+• If controls cannot be implemented, what compensating controls or workaround methods are being implemented?

 • Who is the point of contact for additional inquiries?